 Azithromycin Dose Pack Side Effects

 Note: This document contains side effect information about azithromycin.
-Some of the dosage forms listed on this page may not apply to the brand name Azithromycin Dose Pack.
+Some dosage forms listed on this page may not apply to the brand name Azithromycin Dose Pack.

-Applies to azithromycin: oral capsule, oral powder for suspension, oral powder for suspension extended release, oral tablet
+Applies to azithromycin: oral powder for suspension, oral powder for suspension extended release, oral tablet.
+Other dosage forms:

 Along with its needed effects, azithromycin (the active ingredient contained in Azithromycin Dose Pack) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.